projectatomic/atomic-enterprise-training/eap-latest-setup.md

 looking for a DB, but won't fail spectacularly if one isn't found.

 #### Building of the Frontend
-We'll need to manually fetch the source and build an image out of it using docker.
+You'll need to manually fetch the source and build an image out of it using docker.
 First, log in as `root` and checkout the application:

     cd
     git clone -b early-access https://github.com/projectatomic/ruby-hello-world
     cd ruby-hello-world

-The image needs to be available to our nodes.
-Registry, we've setup earlier, is an ideal place for hosting it.
-In order to push the built image to the registry, we need to know its URL:
+The image needs to be available for download for your nodes.
+Registry, you've setup earlier, is an ideal place for hosting it.
+In order to push the built image to the registry, you need to know its URL:

     REGISTRY=`oc get services | grep registry | awk '{print $4":"$5}' | sed 's,/[^/]\+$,,'`

 There's a `Dockerfile` prepared for you in the repository.
 Let's use it to build the image.

-    docker build -t $REGISTRY/wiring/ruby-hello-world .
+    docker build -t $REGISTRY/openshift/ruby-hello-world .

 Note the `$REGISTRY` prefix.
-It's the destination registry, where the image will be pushed:
+It's the destination registry, where the image will be pushed.
+Let's wait with that until we set up an ImageStream.

+#### Wait, What's an ImageStream?
+If you think about one of the important things that Atomic Enterprise needs to do, it's to be able to deploy newer versions of user applications into Docker containers quickly.
+In OpenShift Enterprise, an "application" is really two pieces -- the starting image (the S2I builder) and the application code.
+While it's "obvious" that the deployed Docker containers need to be updated when application code changes, it may not have been so obvious that the deployed container needs to be updated as well if the **builder** image changes.

+For example, what if a security vulnerability in the Ruby runtime is discovered?
+It would be nice if we could automatically know this and take action.
+Triggers of deployment configuration let you define exactly that with particular image stream like below:

+    cat eap-latest/frontend-template.json | sed -n '/"triggers":/,+18p
+            "triggers": [
+              {
+                "type": "ImageChange",
+                "imageChangeParams": {
+                  "automatic": true,
+                  "containerNames": [
+                    "ruby-hello-world"
+                  ],
+                  "from": {
+                    "kind": "ImageStreamTag",
+                    "name": "ruby-hello-world:latest",
+                    "namespace": "openshift"
+                  },
+                  "lastTriggeredImage": ""
+                }
+              },
+              {
+                "type": "ConfigChange"
+              }

+Above can be translated as "launch a new deployment when its configuration is updated or `latest` tag in openshift/ruby-hello-world ImageStream gets updated".

+The `ImageStream` resource is, somewhat unsurprisingly, a definition for a stream of Docker images that might need to be paid attention to.
+By defining an `ImageStream` on "ruby-hello-world", for example, and then building an application against it, we have the ability with OpenShift to "know" when that `ImageStream` changes and take action based on that change.
+In our example from the previous paragraph, if the "ruby-hello-world" image changed in the repository defined by the `ImageStream`, we might automatically trigger a new build of our application code.

+#### Adding the ImageStreams
+Perform the following command as `root` in the `eap-latest`folder in order to add all of the images:

+    oc create -f image-streams.json -n openshift

+You will see the following:

+    imageStreams/mysql
+    imageStreams/ruby-hello-world

+Try to guess, which one belongs to the frontend and backend.
+If you inspect them, you'll notice that the latter doesn't specify a repository, which causes AE to look in its private registry for `openshift/ruby-hello-world`.

+What is the `openshift` project where we added these builders?
+This is a special project that can contain various elements that should be available to all users of the Atomic Enterprise environment.

+Let's inspect them:

+    oc get imagestreams -n openshift

+After several seconds, you'll see:

+    NAME               DOCKER REPO                                                 TAGS                       UPDATED
+    mysql              registry.access.redhat.com/openshift3_beta/mysql-55-rhel7   latest,v0.4.3.2,v0.5.2.2   5 minutes ago
+    ruby-hello-world   172.30.53.223:5000/openshift/ruby-hello-world

+Note that no tags are available for `ruby-hello-world`.
+Why?
+You haven't pushed it yet:

-    docker push $REGISTRY/wiring/ruby-hello-world
+    docker push $REGISTRY/openshift/ruby-hello-world

+Once pushed, tags will be updated automatically:

+    oc get is -n openshift
+    NAME               DOCKER REPO                                                 TAGS                       UPDATED
+    mysql              registry.access.redhat.com/openshift3_beta/mysql-55-rhel7   latest,v0.4.3.2,v0.5.2.2   6 minutes ago
+    ruby-hello-world   172.30.53.223:5000/openshift/ruby-hello-world               latest                     5 seconds ago

-After this, the image is available to all the nodes and we can finally deploy the app.
+The image is now accessible from all the nodes via `openshift/ruby-hello-world` image stream.
+And we can finally proceed to frontend's deployment.

 #### Frontend's deployment

-[//]: # (TODO: explain templates)

-Once the image is built, we can return to Alice's training directory and instantiate frontent's template.
-Since we know that we want to talk to a database eventually, let's pass the right environment variables a *process*
+Return to Alice's training directory and instantiate objects stored in frontent's template.
+Since we know that we want to talk to a database eventually, you'll want to pass the right environment variables to a *process*
 command:

-    cd ~/training/eap-latest
+    [alice]$ cd ~/training/eap-latest
-    oc process -f frontend-template.json \
+    [alice]$ # Don't forget to set $REGISTRY variable [alice]$ oc process -f frontend-template.json \
-        -v=DOCKER_REGISTRY=172.30.53.223:5000,MYSQL_USER=root,MYSQL_PASSWORD=redhat,MYSQL_DATABASE=mydb \
+        -v=MYSQL_USER=root,MYSQL_PASSWORD=redhat,MYSQL_DATABASE=mydb \
         > frontend-config.json

-Above command parsed the `frontend-template.json`, replaced parameters with the values given, generated new values for those unspecified and saved it to `frontend-config.json`.
+Above command parsed the `frontend-template.json`, replaced parameters with the values given, generated new values for those unspecified and saved it to `frontend-config.json`. `MYSQL_*` parameters may safely be omitted from the command.
+They would have been auto-generated for us.

-Now go ahead and instantiate it:
+Now go ahead and instantiate generated objects:

-    oc create -f frontend-config.json
+    [alice]$ oc create -f frontend-config.json

 You should see:

     services/ruby-hello-world
-    imageStreams/ruby-hello-world
     deploymentConfigs/frontend

-[//]: # (TODO: this shouldn't be necessary)

-And finally deploy it:

-    oc deploy --latest frontend

-Shortly after that, a new pod should be available:

-    oc get pods
-    POD                IP         CONTAINER(S)       IMAGE(S)                                     HOST                                   LABELS                                                          STATUS    CREATED      MESSAGE frontend-5-a944c   10.1.0.6                                                                   ae-master.example.com/192.168.122.97   deployment=frontend-1,deploymentconfig=frontend,name=frontend   Running   50 seconds
-                                  ruby-hello-world   172.30.53.223:5000/wiring/ruby-hello-world                                                                                                            Running   49 seconds

-If you want to double-check that the pod is using right environment variables, just list them:
+Shortly after that, a new pod should be available.
+If you want to double-check that it is using right environment variables, just list them:

-    oc env --list dc/frontend
+    [alice]$ oc env --list dc/frontend
     # deploymentconfigs frontend, container ruby-hello-world
     ADMIN_USERNAME=adminATH
     ADMIN_PASSWORD=XgjIFBoR
     MYSQL_USER=root
     MYSQL_PASSWORD=redhat
     MYSQL_DATABASE=mydb

+If we'd omitted `MYSQL_*` parameters in the call to `oc process` above, we would have got random values similar to `ADMIN_*` parameters.

 ### Expose the Service
 The `oc` command has a nifty subcommand called `expose` that will take a